DatabayAG/Web-Push-Notifications/README.md

 #### Create a Firebase Project

-To create a firebase account, you need a google account first.
+To create a `Firebase` account, you need a google account first.
 With that you can log in on [console.firebase.google.com](https://console.firebase.google.com).
-Now enter an existing firebase project by selecting the respective project on your dashboard or create a new project via the `Create a project` button.
+Now enter an existing `Firebase` project by selecting the respective project on your dashboard or create a new project via the `Create a project` button.
 After entering the project, click on the gear symbol right next to `Project Overview` at the top of the left sidebar and click on the `Project settings` link.
 You should now see some general settings for your project and a `Your apps` section at the bottom of the page.

 * If you have not created an app at all: Click on the a web application symbol `</>` in the `Your apps` list at the bottom of the page to create a new web application.
 * If you have already created at least one app: Click on the `Add app` button to create an further app, or choose the respective app from the `Web apps` list.

 After selecting an app you see multiple information on the right.
 Copy the CDN HTML code, which is shown directly below `Firebase SDK snippet`.

 It should look similar to this:

 ```html